rixx/pkgbuilds/README.md

 enable optimisations:

 This package intentionally doesn't use ``--enable-optimizations``.
-Enabling optimizations adds a lot of build time – I for one would not upgrade my Python as regularly if every update took 40 minutes of heavy CPU use.
+Enabling optimizations adds a lot of build time – I for one would not upgrade my Python as regularly if every update took 25-40 minutes of heavy CPU use (depending on your machine, but laptop was pretty beefy when I got it three years ago, and even 3.11 takes 25 minutes on it).
 Adding the flag is easy to do on your own – grab the repo, add the flag, ``makepkg``.
 Imo adding it by default would be a poor choice.

 ## Usage for maintainers